NomanAnjum09/DNA-To-Protien-GUI/README.md

 2)
 Pictures are stored in a folder.
 You can save it on database with BLOB datatype.

-I'll update url of video of working project whenever I'll get some time.
+I'll update url of video of working project and will write a better readme whenever I'll get some time.